sd2beatles/MySQL-recipe-in-English-/ch_11_finding_characters_and_trend.md

 #### 2.3 Managing Membership Status

-From immediate supervisors, you are required to change the status of membership of customers to "member" if they have logged in the website once .
-Regardless of whether users visit the website with login or not, the data of member status will keep appearing as a member once they log onto the site.
-Let's take this change in account when coding.
+From immediate supervisors, you are required to change the status of membership of customers to "member" if they have logged in the website at least one time in the past .
+Right after he or she logs in, the data of member status will keep appearing as a member regardless of whether they will revisit with loging in.
+Let's take this additional consideration when writing codes.

 ```sql
 DROP TABLE IF EXISTS action_log;